UN, Ethiopia rights agency to conduct joint Tigray probe

 Ethiopian authorities have not responded to MSF’s allegations of the killings after an apparent ambush of a military convoy by an armed group.
 MSF’s statement said Ethiopian military vehicles were on fire at the scene of the executions.

-Ethiopian Prime Minister Abiy Ahmed told lawmakers earlier this week that atrocities have been reported in Tigray, his first public acknowledgment of possible war crimes in the country’s northern region.
+Ethiopian Prime Minister Abiy Ahmed, who was in Eritrea Thursday for talks with President Isaias Afwerki, told lawmakers earlier this week that atrocities have been reported in Tigray, his first public acknowledgment of possible war crimes in the country’s northern region.
 Abiy also admitted, after repeated denials by authorities, that troops from neighboring Eritrea have gone into Tigray, where their presence has inflicted “damage” on the region’s residents.

+Eritrean soldiers killed over 100 people, including pilgrims attending an annual religious event, on Nov.
+28 and the next day in the city of Axum, the Ethiopian Human Rights Commission said in a report released Tuesday.

+Yemane G. Meskel, Eritrea’s information minister, said in a Twitter post on Thursday that “defamation campaigns against Eritrea have been ramped up” in recent days.
-Concern continues to grow over the humanitarian situation in the region that is home to 6 million of Ethiopia’s more than 110 million people.
-Authorities haven’t cited a death toll in the war.

-The Tigray conflict began in November when Abiy sent government troops into the region after an attack there on federal military facilities.
+Concern continues to grow over the humanitarian situation in Tigray, home to 6 million of Ethiopia’s more than 110 million people.
+Authorities haven’t cited a death toll in the war, which began in November when Abiy sent government troops into the region after an attack there on federal military facilities.

 The United States has characterized some abuses in Tigray as “ethnic cleansing,” charges dismissed as unfounded by Ethiopian authorities.
 The U.S. also has urged Eritrean troops, who are fighting on the side of Ethiopian government forces, to withdraw from Tigray.